andymckay/webextensions-examples/google-userinfo/README.md

 This is following essentially the process documented here: https://developers.google.com/identity/protocols/OAuth2UserAgent.

+Note: that the certificate for extensions.allizom.org might give you are a warning of an invalid certificate.
+That's unfortunate, but nothing to do with the API.
+Click Advanced > Add Exception if on the warning page.

 ## Setup ##

 There's some basic setup you must do before you can use this example.